MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 $$ \mathrm{cost}' = \left(\sum_i w_ix_i\right)^2 = \sum_{ij} w_iw_jx_ix_j\text{ .} $$

-When multiplied out, this cost function has more terms than the previous one, but it happens to be in the (polynomial) form supported by our optimizers (namely, an Ising cost function).
+When multiplied out, this cost function has more terms than the previous one, but together these forms represent the polynomial forms supported by our optimizers.

+All optimizers support cost functions as sums of monomial terms and we are gradually adding support for squared linear combinations.

+> [!NOTE]
+> The squared linear combination (SLC) term is supported in the Substochastic Monte Carlo and Population Annealing solver as an Early Access feature.

 ### Ising cost function